 Income data from NHS Health Careers.
 Figures are intended as a guide only.

 Cardiologists often work irregular hours as they're frequently on call.
 You need to be flexible as hours can be long and short-term contracts are common during core and speciality training.

 Cardiologists typically spend between 40 and 50 hours per week with patients.
-Completing the paperwork associated with your patients' treatment can add to your already long hours.
+On top of this, you'll need to complete the paperwork associated with your patients' treatment.

 Part-time cardiology opportunities are quite common, but career breaks less so as staying up to date with the latest medical treatments and regulations in your area is essential to your practice.
 This depends, however, on each individual employer.

 - Working as a cardiologist requires high levels of skill, knowledge and resilience.
 The work can be extremely pressurised and time-critical (for example, carrying out surgery or emergency situations), and you'll often work long hours in an extremely busy environment.

 - As a practitioner, you'll usually be based in a hospital.
 Cardiologists following an academic or research career are more likely to be based in a lab environment.